lucidao-developer/nft-swap-sdk/README.md

 The NFT Swap SDK developed by [Trader.xyz](https://trader.xyz) offers swap support for ERC20s, ERC721s, and ERC1155s.
 Exchange NFTs for NFTs, NFTs for ERC20 tokens, or bundles of NFTs and tokens.
 This library provides the ultimate swap flexibility combined with a simple API surface area so you can be productive immediately and focus on building your web3 app.

-This library is powered and secured by the [0x v3 protocol](https://0x.org).
-The 0x v3 protocol has been in production for multiple years securing billions of dollars with of trades.

 ### Goals

 We want to share all underlying technology trader.xyz uses with the community.
 While we won't be open-sourcing our frontend, as we think design and UX is our differentiator, we believe in open-sourcing and freely sharing all underlying technology.